Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Sensor (VIS-VIS) Smartphone Periocular Recognition

 The performance of individual comparators is then reported in Table~\ref{tab:vssiris-results}.
 Similarly as Section~\ref{sect:cross-eyed}, we adopt as measures of accuracy the EER and the FRR at FAR=0.01\%.
 In Figure~\ref{fig:vssiris-results1}, we give the DET curves of the cross-sensor experiments.

 By comparing Table~\ref{tab:crosseyed-results} and Table~\ref{tab:vssiris-results}, it can be observed that same-sensor experiments with the VSSIRIS database usually exhibit lower error rates for any given comparator.
-Possible explanations might be that the ROI of VSSIRIS images is bigger (871$\times$871 vs. 613$\times$701), or that the VSSIRIS database has fewer users (28 vs. 90 subjects).
-On the opposite side, cross-sensor error rates with VSSIRIS are significantly worse for some comparators (e.g. SIFT, HOG, NTNU, or VGG). \textit{Lighter} comparators such as LBP or HOG are not capable of providing good cross-sensor performance in low-security applications either (EER of 11\% or higher).
-The difference is specially relevant with the SIFT comparator, where cross-sensor error rates on Cross-Eyed (Table~\ref{tab:crosseyed-results}) were 0.28\% (EER) and 0.88\% (FRR), but here they increase one order of magnitude, up to 1.6\% (EER) and 12.7\% (FRR).
-This is despite the higher number of SIFT key-points per image with VSSIRIS due to higher image size ($\sim$3000 vs. $\sim$1900 on average).
+Possible explanations might be that the ROI of VSSIRIS images is bigger (871$\times$871 vs 613$\times$701), or that the VSSIRIS database has fewer users (28 vs 90 subjects).
+On the opposite side, cross-sensor error rates with VSSIRIS are significantly worse for some comparators (e.g. SIFT, HOG, NTNU, or VGG-Face). \textit{Lighter} comparators such as LBP or HOG are not capable of providing good cross-sensor performance in low-security applications either (EER of 11\% or higher).
+The difference is especially relevant with the SIFT comparator, where cross-sensor error rates on Cross-Eyed (Table~\ref{tab:crosseyed-results}) were 0.28\% (EER) and 0.88\% (FRR), but here they increase one order of magnitude, up to 1.6\% (EER) and 12.7\% (FRR) (annular ROI).
+This is despite the higher number of SIFT key-points per image with VSSIRIS due to higher image size ($\sim$3000 vs $\sim$1900 on average).
 It is thus interesting that the comparators employed in this paper are more robust to the variability between images in different spectra (NIR and VIS) than the variability between images in the same (VIS) spectrum captured with two different smartphones.
-It should be noted though that images in Cross-Eyed are obtained with a dual spectrum sensor, which captures NIR and VIS images synchronously.
+Such effect can also be seen in that the SIFT comparator is more sensitive to changes in the ROI with VSSIRIS.
+With the full ROI (FR), cross-sensor errors are divided by two, so a bigger ROI can be seen as a way to counteract cross-sensor variability in this case.
+Another difference here is that if the image size is reduced to 224$\times$224, SIFT does not degrade as much, being in some regions of the DET at the same level than the baseline annular ROI (AR) or than some CNNs.
+It should be noted, though, that images in Cross-Eyed are obtained with a dual spectrum sensor, which captures NIR and VIS images synchronously.
 Thus, in practice, there is no scale, 3D rotation or time-lapse difference between corresponding NIR and VIS samples.
 Only a spatial offset between the two exist in the plane perpendicular to the optical axes of the cameras due to the sensors not being perfectly calibrated (which can be noticed in Figure~\ref{fig:db-samples}), so images are expected to be very well aligned after cropping.
-This synchronicity and absence of time span could be one of the reasons of the better cross-spectral performance obtained with the Cross-Eyed database.
+This synchronicity and absence of time span could be one of the reasons of the better cross-spectral performance obtained with the Cross-Eyed database, or the less sensitivity of the SIFT method to changes in the ROI.